twisted/pydoctor/README.txt

 versa.

 The default HTML generator uses Nevow, which means that it requires Twisted too.
-At present it requires Nevow SVN HEAD, unless there's meen a release that contains "nevow.page" in the mean time.
+It requires Nevow 0.9.18 or newer -- your Nevow is new enough if "from nevow import page" succeeds.

 There are some more notes in the doc/ subdirectory.